stripe/rainier/rainier-docs/src/main/tut/tour.md

 So, for the same input in the latent parameter space, `e_x` and `rate` will produce the same output.

 However, when we `flatMap`, behind the scenes we're also working with the `density` object.
 Specifically, when we start with one `RandomVariable` (like `e_x`), and use `flatMap` to flatten another `RandomVariable` into it (like the result of `fit`), the resulting `RandomVariable` (like `rate`) will have a `density` that *combines* the densities of the other two `RandomVariable`s.
-Put another way, `flatMap` is the bayesian update operation: you're putting in a prior, coming up with a likelihood, and getting back the posterior.
+Put another way, `flatMap` is the Bayesian update operation: you're putting in a prior, coming up with a likelihood, and getting back the posterior.
 That's what the `fit` line is doing: constructing a likelihood function that we can incorporate into our posterior density.
 And if we look at the densities, we'll see that they are indeed different:

 ```tut
 e_x.density == rate.density